-At present, residents of the Town of Smithville have limited options when it comes to cable television and high-speed internet.
-The speed of high-speed internet varies by each provider and also depends on technological and geographical circumstances.

-The main cable service provider in the Town of Smithville is Spectrum.
-Town residents can also choose to use either Direct TV or Dish Network for both cable and internet access.
-Direct TV and Dish Network offer high speed satellite internet access and access to hundreds of television channels throughout Smithville.
-Frontier Communications offers DSL internet access in the Town of Smithville.
+At present, residents of the Town of Smithville have limited options when it comes to cable television and high-speed Internet.
+The main cable service provider is Haefele TV, as Time Warner Cable does not currently service the town.
+Haefele also provides Internet access, but only at a 56Kbps speed in Smithville.
+Town residents can also choose to use either Direct TV or Dish Network for both cable and Internet access.
+Direct TV and Dish Network offer high speed satellite Internet access at 1.5Mbps and access to hundreds of television channels throughout Smithville.
+Frontier Communications offers 3Mbps DSL Internet access in the Hamlet of Smithville Flats and its outskirts.